adblockcash/abc-firefox/README.md

 To verify your changes you can use the existing
 [unit test suite](https://hg.adblockplus.org/adblockplustests).
-The unit tests are a separate extension that is installed in addition to Adblock Plus.
+The unit tests are a separate extension that is installed in addition to Adblock Cash.
 You can either install the
 [existing unit test builds](https://adblockplus.org/devbuilds/adblockplustests) or clone the repository and create your own build.
 After installing the unit